 Implementation of Digital Case Management Software

 The PCAO developed its adult diversion program in 2017, enabling eligible defendants above the age of 18 to avoid incarceration.
-Instead of incarceration, defendants engage in services aligned with their needs based on their responses to a validated risk assessment and the type of crime they were charged with.
-Services may include educational courses, substance abuse treatment, or community service, with each approach designed to reduce the likelihood of recidivism for the defendant.
+Instead of incarceration, defendants engage in services aligned with their individual needs based on their responses to the validated ORAS risk assessment (Ohio Risk Assessment Survey, 2010) and the type of crime with which they are charged.
+Services may include therapeutic counseling, educational courses, substance abuse treatment, and/or community service, with each approach designed to reduce the likelihood of defendant recidivism.
 PCAO’s program is staffed by a victim services manager, a diversion supervisor, and four diversion officers.
-Diversion officers conduct risk assessments with defendants during an intake meeting to estimate their risk of reoffending.
-The resulting risk category of minimum, moderate, or maximum aids the diversion officer in determining which treatment and resources the defendant should receive, along with how often a defendant must contact the officer.
+Diversion officers conduct ORAS assessments with defendants during the intake meeting to estimate their needs and risk of reoffending.
+The resulting risk category of minimum, moderate, or maximum aids the diversion officer to determine which treatments and resources the defendant should receive, along with how often a defendant must contact the officer.

-Throughout the program, diversion officers engage in both virtual and in-person contact with defendants to track their progress toward the program requirements, discuss issues, and answer questions.
-Until 2019, diversion officers completed these activities using paper-based documentation, including conducting and scoring assessments by hand and providing paper brochures about resources to defendants.
-This manual system was incredibly burdensome, especially when clients were required to meet in person with diversion officers.
-To streamline the intake process and provide more comprehensive services to defendants, PCAO introduced iTether, a web-based case management application that users can easily access from any computer or mobile device.
-In addition, PCAO staff noted that the virtual meeting options that iTether offers have increased equity by allowing more defendants to easily comply with the conditions of their diversion program because Pinal County is largely rural and has no public transportation system.
+Throughout the program, diversion officers engage in both virtual and in-person contact with defendants to track their progress toward personal diversion goals, program requirements, discuss issues, and answer questions.
+Until 2019, diversion officers completed these activities using paper-based documentation, including conducting and scoring assessments by hand, providing paper brochures about resources to defendants, and manually making referrals to community supports.
+This manual system was incredibly burdensome, especially when clients in remote areas were required to meet in person with diversion officers located, sometimes, 50 miles away, or outside the county.
+To streamline the intake process and provide more comprehensive services to defendants, PCAO introduced the web-based case management application that both defendants and diversion officers can easily access from any computer or mobile device.
+In addition, given Pinal County’s rurality and lack of public transportation, officers noted that the virtual meeting option has increased equity by allowing more defendants to successfully comply with the conditions of their diversion agreements.

 Key features